SwitchbackTech/compass/docs/production/setup.md

 pm2 start yarn --name start:backend -- start:backend
 ```

+- creates pm2 process that's based on whatever
+  `yarn start:backend` does (eg. compile and running)
+- compiling on VM for convenience for now
+- may need to be updated if installed on something other | [reference](https://stackoverflow.com/questions/59046837/what-is-the-pm2-for-command-yarn-run-start)

+# than Ubuntu

 - run it on boot: `pm2 startup && pm2 save`

-Populate `.env` file on server

 Set up certbot/SSL (more below)